What does it mean to be A Green City?

 Sustainability is essentially defined as being a process or a state that can be maintained at a certain level indefinitely.
 In other words, it means meeting the needs of the present without compromising the ability of future generations to meet their own needs.

-A sustainable community means to work together within our community to create an attractive, clean area in which to live, and to protect the natural resources upon which all life is dependent - for example using energy more efficiently, recycling more, producing less waste, and reducing pollution.
+A sustainable community means to work together within our community to create an attractive, clean area in which to live, and to protect the natural resources upon which all life is dependent - for example using energy and water more efficiently, managing our waste through recycling and composting, producing less waste, and reducing pollution.

 In the side navigation menu on the left, you can find links about ways to to help make Charlottesville a more sustainable city and community.

 NEW: CityGreen, An Online Interactive Map